 Why did you write this book?

-But I also think books like this, which celebrate diversity under the radar, are important for kids with straight parents, and indeed for any parent that wants to teach their children how to belong in a loving, tolerant and accepting world.
+But I also think books like this, which celebrate diversity under the radar, are important for kids with straight parents.
+Indeed, they are important for any parent that wants to teach their children how to belong in a loving, tolerant and accepting world.

 Do you relate to any characters in your stories – which ones and in what way?